bertkdowns/pyomo-replace/paper/paper.md

 The replacement system works in a similar manner, as it bakes in more context to the model.
 Similar to a type system in a programming language, this increases the model's interpretability and maintainability.
 Technically, it doesn't matter which state variable a model is replacing; just which variables are fixed and which are unfixed.
 However, having that context makes understanding *why* a variable needs to be fixed much clearer.

-Admittedly, interpretability is a relatively subjective concept.
+Admittedly, interpretability is a subjective concept.
 Thus it will be illustrated through a series of examples differing in scale and complexity, and reasoning will be provided as to why the extra context that Variable Replacement provides benefits that case.

 ### Example 1: A single Compressor